Syncing 10,000 leads/mo? GET A DEMO

 7. Bonus tip: Involve parents

-One key element of a successful marketing campaign to attract student leads is to include in the evaluation process the final decision maker, meaning the parents or the family member who will financially support the costs of the study program.
+One key element of a successful marketing campaign to attract student leads is to include the final decision-maker in the evaluation process, meaning the parents or family member who will financially support the costs of the study program.

-In 2019, research showed that 6 out of 10 students confirm that their parents are involved at some level with the decision making process.
+In 2019, research showed that 6 out of 10 students confirmed that their parents are involved at some level with the decision-making process.

 Private schools should actively include in their marketing strategy an opportunity for the students’ parents or financial supporters to become part of the process.
 This can be either by requesting more information, visiting a landing page or by scheduling a meeting with the admission counselor.